Under A Gravid Sky

-The North-Eastern Highlands, 1780.
-The disaster of the last Jacobite Rising has forced many changes on the Highlands and its people, few of them good.
-Torn from an ancient clan way of life into a harsh world of taxes, rent rises, land reforms and evictions, all that matters to the proud people of Strathavon is holding onto their land and way of life.
-Only to do so they must risk their lives.
+The northeastern Highlands, 1780.
+The disaster of the last Jacobite Rising has forced momentous changes on the Highlands and its people.
+Torn from an ancient clan way of life into a harsh world of taxes, rent rises, land reforms and evictions, the glenfolk of Strathavon struggle to survive Still rooted in their Highland ways and superstitions, whisky smuggling is their only hope.

 Morven MacRae treads a perilous path - whisky smuggler and healer - apprentice to a suspected witch.
-Her friend and guide, Rowena, is singled out for extra attention by the authorities, and in particular by the local exciseman, who will stop at nothing to have her for his wife.
-When Rowena's young kinsman Jamie Innes returns to the glen of his birth, Morven hopes perhaps all will now be well.
+Her friend and guide Rowena is singled out for special attention by the authorities, particularly the local exciseman, who wants her for his wife.
+When Rowena's kinsman Jamie Innes returns to the glen of his birth, Morven prays he'll protect her friend.

 Only Jamie's path is riskier still.
-Torn between honour and love, he chooses a dangerous course.
-He's driven by a fierce loyalty to his kinswoman ... or so it seems.
-And by a desire to belong.
-Despite herself, Morven is intrigued by him.
-But when it becomes apparent there's a traitor in the glen, Jamie's true motives are less clear.
+Torn between honour and love, he chooses a dangerous course, driven by loyalty to his kin and by a desire to belong - potent qualities.
+Morven is soon drawn to him.
+But when it becomes apparent there's a traitor in their midst, his true motives are less clear.
 Can she trust him?
-For this is a mystical land of lore and superstition.
-A place where loyalties are tested and secrets kept close.
+This is a mystical land of lore and superstition.
+Here loyalties are tested and secrets kept close ...